IBM-Blockchain-Archive/marbles/docs/install_chaincode_locally.md

 ### Instantiate chaincode
 Next we need to instantiate the chaincode.
-This will spin up the marbles chaincode on your channel. use the commands below:
+This will have the peer spin up the marbles chaincode for your channel `mychannel`.
+Once this is complete we are ready to use the blockchain network to record or marble activities.
+Use the commands below:
 ```bash
 node instantiate_chaincode.js
 ```